 NASA-MSU Professional Enhancement Award

 The NASA-MSU Professional Enhancement Awards are made possible by support from the National Aeronautics and Space Administration (NASA) and Michigan State University (MSU).
-The program has supported more than 440 students from approximately 170 institutions worldwide since 1998 to present their research and interact with leading scientists and other attendees at meetings of US-IALE and IALE.
+The program has supported approximately 460 students and other junior scholars from approximately 180 institutions worldwide since 1998 to present their research and interact with leading scientists and other attendees at international meetings.

-"Many promising junior scholars who are interested in research on landscape ecology may not be able to attend conferences and other professional events without financial assistance.
-This award program was set up to help them connect with leading researchers at an international and national event."
+"Many promising junior scholars may not be able to attend conferences and other professional events without financial assistance.
+This award program was also set up to help them connect with leading researchers at international and national events."

 -- Jianguo "Jack" Liu, MSU Rachel Carson Chair in Sustainability and CSIS director, who founded and administers NASA-MSU.